brunodavi/cs50/README.md

 # CS50 Exercicies (2024)

-Harvard College Computer Science Course
+Harvard - Computer Science Course

+> Demonstration only, do not use as a copy

+In this project I show and present my solutions in solving the exercises

 [Official Site](https://cs50.harvard.edu/x/2024)

+## My Track

 - [x] Week 0 - Scratch
 - [x] Week 1 - C